 The essential oil itself is created through a process of distillation of plants, which can be flowers, fruit, wood, bark, herbs or spices.
 When these essential oils are released into the air the beneficial effects include mood enhancement, promotion of a sense of wellbeing, improved breathing and decongestion, heightened energy and awareness, relaxation of muscles and improved digestion.
 Topical application of these oils by massage leads to better healing for wounds, relief from menstrual cramping, better respiratory function, reduction of inflammation and improved circulation.

-What makes the ECO. aroma range different to many other oils on the market is that we have modernised aromatherapy to make it easy to introduce the benefits of essential oils into your life.
-Aromatherapy can be seen as quite an old-fashioned ritual, however we have made it easy to incorporate into your modern lifestyle with themed kits that help you know exactly when and how you can use essential oils, some of these best-selling trios include Travel Essentials, Calm and De-stress and Fight the Flu.
-We also create beautiful blends such as Sleep, Energy, Sinus Clearand Clarity & Focus – so it’s simple to know exactly which oil is for you.
+What makes the ECO.
+Modern Essentials range different too many other oils on the market is that we have modernised aromatherapy to make it easy to introduce the benefits of essential oils into your life.
+Aromatherapy can be seen as quite an old-fashioned ritual, however we have made it easy to incorporate into your modern lifestyle with themed kits that help you know exactly when and how you can use essential oils, some of these best-selling trios include Travel Essentials, Calm & Destress and Fight the Flu.
+We also create beautiful blends such as Sleep, Energy, Sinus Clear and Clarity & Focus – so it’s simple to know exactly which oil is for you.

 Here are some easy ways you can introduce aromatherapy into your routine at home: